xssworm/interspire-bigcommerce/readme.txt

 Yes, this plugin requires either a BigCommerce account or an Interspire Shopping Cart license.
 You can sign up for <a href="http://www.bigcommerce.com/145-3.html" rel="nofollow">a free 15 day trial of BigCommerce</a> or <a href="http://www.interspire.com/240-2-3-1.html" rel="nofollow">test drive Interspire Shopping Cart</a> in an online demo.

 == Changelog ==

+= 1.2 =
+* Added a tab to WordPress' `Add an Image` media tabs, allowing you to easily embed your product images and link to product pages or larger images.

 = 1.1 =
 __Note: Existing links will not be backward compatible with previous versions of this plugin!__